-4. Learn as much as you can about your favoured genre of photography.
-It’s very true; you never stop learning and I like to think that I’m only just learning the basics in a lifelong quest to feel fulfilled.
-I never stop trying to learn and I quite regularly seek tuition and workshops from photographers who I deem to be among the best in Landscape Photography in my area.
+4. Learn as much as you can about your favorite genre of photography.
+You never stop learning, and I like to think that I’m only just learning the basics in a lifelong quest to feel fulfilled.
+I never stop trying to learn, and I quite regularly seek tuition and workshops from photographers who I deem to be among the best in landscape photography in my area.
 I love to learn more and fuel my desires to learn as much as I can about the craft of photography.
-I’ve met some great people along my short journey so far and I’ve found that the community of Australian Landscape Photographers to be a friendly one where we try to share knowledge to benefit one another.
+I’ve met some great people along my short journey so far, and I’ve found the community of Australian landscape photographers to be a friendly one where we try to share knowledge to benefit one another.

 About the Author:

-Australian Landscape Photographer Ricardo Da Cunha (http://www.ricardodacunha.com.au) specializes in running Landscape Photography Courses and providing Private Photography Tuition.
+Australian landscape photographer Ricardo Da Cunha (http://www.ricardodacunha.com.au) specializes in running landscape photography courses and providing private photography tuition.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: